International Awards & Honours H-O

 The Lasker Awards

 The Lasker Awards are among the most respected science prizes in the world.
 Since 1945, the Awards Program has recognized the contributions of scientists, physicians, and public servants who have made major advances in the understanding, diagnosis, treatment, cure, and prevention of human disease.
 Lasker Awards often presage future recognition by the Nobel committee, so they have become popularly known as "America's Nobels."
 Eighty Lasker laureates have received the Nobel Prize, including 28 in the last two decades.
+The Lasker Awards will be offered in three categories in 2018: Basic Medical Research, Clinical Medical Research, and Special Achievement.

 Lewis S. Rosenstiel Award in Basic Medical Science